Can we trust the evaluation on ChatGPT?: Discussion and Conclusion

 This work sheds light on a bigger problem when it comes to using ChatGPT and similar large language models on NLP benchmarks.
 Given these models are trained on large chunks of the entire web, care must be taken to ensure that the pre-training and fine-tuning data of these models are not contaminated by the very benchmarks their performance is often tested on.
-Given the results showing that even a benign contamination can lead to measurable differences, making claims about the zero-shot or few-shot inference capabilities of these models require a more careful inspection of the training datasets of these models.
-Yet, this is becoming increasingly challenging because the most prominent language models, like ChatGPT and the recently released GPT-4\footnote{GPT-4's technical report \url{https://cdn.openai.com/papers/gpt-4.pdf} says, ``Given both the competitive landscape and the safety implications of large-scale models like GPT-4, this report contains no further details about the architecture (including model size), hardware, training compute, \textbf{dataset construction}, training method, or similar.''}, are \emph{closed} and more models are following the practice.
+Given the results showing that even benign contamination can lead to measurable differences, making claims about these models' zero-shot or few-shot inference capabilities require a more careful inspection of the training datasets of these models.
+For example, the BIG-bench dataset~\cite{srivastava2022beyond} attempts to address this issue by accompanying the benchmark data with a special string (``canary'' string).
+The purpose of this string is to allow researchers to better filter BIG-bench tasks out of the training data for large language models.
+This string also makes it possible to probe whether a language model was trained on BIG-bench tasks, by evaluating whether the model assigns anomalously high or low probabilities to the string.\footnote{BIG-bench canary string: \url{https://archive.is/CBgl2}} Yet, checking for data contamination is becoming increasingly challenging because the most prominent language models, like ChatGPT and the recently released GPT-4,\footnote{GPT-4's technical report (\url{https://archive.is/9AucM}) says ``Given both the competitive landscape and the safety implications of large-scale models like GPT-4, this report contains no further details about the architecture (including model size), hardware, training compute, \textbf{dataset construction}, training method, or similar.''} are \emph{closed} and more models are following the practice.